MeshackPatrick/code3/README.md

         print(f"{customer.first_name} has not reviewed any restaurants yet.")

 ## License

-This project is licensed under the MIT License zdc.
+This project is licensed under the [weshinc] - see the LICENSE file for details.

+[weshinc] License